picatz/layup/README.md

 "nodes" and "links" to represent relationships.
 It is designed to be a simple, flexible, and extensible way to model anything.
 Because everything is a graph.

-The name is based on the "[lay-up process]" for composite materials, in which a final product is obtained by overlapping a specific number of different layers.
+The name is based on the "[lay-up] process" for composite materials, in which a final product is obtained by overlapping a specific number of different layers.
 This is a common process in the aerospace industry[^1], enabling complex shapes with good mechanical properties or characteristics that are difficult to obtain with other manufacturing processes.

 Similarly, with Layup, you can model any system(s) to understand its characteristics.